kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 ]
 ```

-3. Second, let's assume the following client-side endpoint profile, which corresponds to the schema.
+3. Let's have the following client-side endpoint profile to complement our client-side schema.

 ```json
 {